fireactjs/website/content/en/docs/Core Package/Installation/_index.md

 ### Deploy

-Run `firebase init` to initialize your project with Firebase and then run `firebase deploy` to deploy your app to Firebase.
-If you see a blank screen in your production URL, make sure you set the `build` as the folder in your Firebase settings.
+Run `firebase init` to initialize Firebase hosting for your project (select `Hosting: Configure files for Firebase Hosting and (optionally) set up GitHub Action deploys`) and then run `firebase deploy` to deploy your app to Firebase.
+If you see a blank screen in your production URL, make sure you set the `build` (and not `public`) as the folder in your Firebase settings (`firebase.json`).